Helping with all your sod grass needs

-- Golf courses
+2. Golf courses

-- Sports stadiums
+3. Sports stadiums

 Landscaping is one of the fastest and easiest ways to increase the value of a home, but sod has many uses that go beyond appearance.
 For example:

 Like any other crop for sale, sod must be first grown and then harvested, transported to the consumer and then installed.
 The United States Department of Agriculture estimates that there are nearly 1,500 specialized, sod growing farms in the US, growing many varieties of sod on almost 370,000 acres of land.
-Because there are some restrictions to travel including expenses, most sod is grown and sold locally, but new strains and methods are being developed all of the time.
+Because there are some restrictions to travel including expenses, most sod is grown and sold locally, but new strains and methods are being developed all of the time

-- Sod is planted and then harvested sometime between 10 and 18 months later depending on the variety and how quickly it grows to the right size for harvest.
+and then harvested sometime between 10 and 18 months later depending on the variety and how quickly it grows to the right size for harvest.
 The rate of growth also depends on the climate conditions of the farm and other factors such as the use of fertilizer and more.

 and sold in several ways: either as a square slab, which is easier to handle for a private homeowner, a rolled rectangle, which is typically used for a new lawn installation, or in four foot wide rolls for major repair projects typically used in the bigger, commercial installations.

-- Currently, Mississippi State University is working on a hydroponic (grown without soil) variety of sod that would be not only lighter, but would be able to travel greater distances without stress.
+Mississippi State University is working on a hydroponic (grown without soil) variety of sod that would be not only lighter, but would be able to travel greater distances without stress.
 This variety might be able to handle international shipping better than traditional types.

 There are many different types of sod because different types of grass grow better under different conditions.
 Some have been specifically bred to handle conditions in an area, and some are just very adaptable to wherever they will grow.
 A few of these types include:

-- Bermuda Grass, which also includes the subspecies Celebration Bermuda Grass and Discovery Bermuda Grass.
+Bermuda Grass is also includes the subspecies Celebration Bermuda Grass and Discovery Bermuda Grass.
 Celebration and Discovery are both darker green to dark blue-green in color, and are both tolerant of foot traffic and drought conditions.
 Both are used in the Southeastern part of the U.S. extensively.

-- Bella Bluegrass is the first of the bluegrass varieties that is sold only as sod.
+This is the first of the bluegrass varieties that is sold only as sod.
 It is also considered a dwarf plant and needs very little mowing to keep it trimmed to the right height.
 Originally developed by the University of Nebraska, it is prized for states that are trying to conserve water because it is highly drought resistant and grows well even in poor soil conditions.
 Bella Bluegrass is also one of the few bluegrass types that grow well in the northern regions of the U.S.

 St. Augustine and Captive St. Augustine are both found in the warmer regions of the southern U.S. St. Augustine is also found in parts of Mexico, Australia, and Africa.
 It does not do well in the cold and is available as sod only.
 Captive St. Augustine was a recent development by the University of Florida, bred to be resistant to pests especially the chinch bug.
 It is also tolerant of shade conditions and grows slowly so it has minimum maintenance including less frequent mowing.

-- Centipede Grass and Covington were brought from Southeastern Asia in 1916 and is typically only found in the Florida region.
+Centipede Grass and Covington were brought from Southeastern Asia in 1916 and is typically only found in the Florida region.
 It is a wider blade grass with a coarser appearance than others but is also considered to be lower maintenance.
 Unlike other grass types it will maintain its color later in the fall and turn green early in the spring.